allan-bonadio/squishy_electron_4/README.md

 [Get Started with Emscripten](https://emscripten.org/docs/getting_started/downloads.html)

+### genExports.js

-This generates the interface code for Squishy Electron
+This script generates the C++ - JS code glue for Squishy Electron, including .js and json.

-    quantumEngine/building/genExports.js
+`quantumEngine/building/genExports.js`

 Go change that file as you add more C++ exports you want to call from JS.
 They all have to be "C" functions, see the code.

-Note there's a fair amount of overhead for each call; trace it in the debugger to see.
+Note there's a
+fair amount of JS overhead for each C++ call; trace it in the debugger to see.
 This is why I made the DirectAccess system; see directAccessors.h, and classes that use it: e/qWave, e/qGrinder, Avatar